The Distributional Hypothesis: How Context Reveals Word Meaning

 'dog' frequently appears near: ['bark', 'leash', 'fetch', 'collar', 'walk']

-Both types of relations contribute to distributional similarity.
-Words with high paradigmatic similarity (like "dog" and "cat") appear in similar sentence positions.
+The paradigmatic words all share a common role: they can grammatically fill the subject slot in the template sentence.
+Meanwhile, the syntagmatic associates frequently appear near the word "dog" but wouldn't substitute for it grammatically.
+Both types of relations contribute to distributional similarity: Words with high paradigmatic similarity (like "dog" and "cat") appear in similar sentence positions.
 Words with high syntagmatic association (like "dog" and "bark") frequently co-occur nearby.

 Out[6]: